Obama's going to go ahead and release more interrogation photos to prove what a rotten, mean bunch of SOBs the U.S. military and the CIA is.

 Well, the New York Times has a story that 45 conservative Democrats in the House are not happy with this budget.

-But there are some Democrats who are gonna have to get reelected in 2010 who are worried about it.
+I know it's only 45, but there are some Democrats who are going to have to get reelected in 2010 who are worried about it.

 It may only be 45 if the number is accurate here.

-But there are some who worry about it, which means that there's got to be some way to explain this dangerous budget.
+But there are some who worry about it, which means there's got to be some way to explain this dangerous budget.

 Well, okay, then here's the solution.